kondor3d/kondor/README.md

 - Kondor Slicer - This is for slicing, adding support and simple transfer of the files for printing.
 - Kondor Device Manager - This is for managing printers running Kondor.
 It can be used to discover printers and send files.
 - Kondor Pi Image - This is the Kondor image for Pi3.
 This firmware allows Pi3 to control LCD panels and talk to the Slicer and Device Manager.
-- Kondor Marlin - This is for 2560 Ramp1.4 board.
-It is used to control motors and LED.
+- Kondor Marlin - This is for 2560 RAMPS 1.4 board.
+It is used to control motors and the main LED/light source.

 Above are the 4 corner stones for Kondor project.
 Below is the basic UI